The Medical Review Program helps ensure that CDL drivers meet Federal Regulation 49 CFR 391.41 Physical Qualifications for Drivers and CFR 391.43.

 We review the DOT Medical Examination Report (long form) and Medical Examiner Certificate (cert card, or short form) for completeness and ensure the medical examiner has qualified the driver according to Federal Motor Carrier Safety Administration (FMCSA) Regulations.

-Arizona requires all CDL drivers, including those in the military, to keep a current DOT Medical Examination Report and Medical Examiner Certificate on file with MVD.
-The DOT Medical Examination Reports are to be renewed every 24 months or sooner, as determined by the medical examiner.
+Arizona requires all CDL drivers, including those in the military, to keep a current Medical Examiner Certificate on file with MVD.
+The Medical Examiner Certificate is to be renewed every 24 months or sooner, as determined by the medical examiner or by regulation.
 Failure to maintain a current certificate on file with MVD will result in the suspension and revocation of your CDL.

 A courtesy expiration notice is sent to the driver 45 days prior to the expiration date.
-It is the responsibility of the driver to provide a new DOT Medical Examination Report and Medical Examiner Certificate on or before the expiration date of the document currently on file.
+It is the responsibility of the driver to provide a new Medical Examiner Certificate on or before the expiration date of the document currently on file.

-If you no longer wish to keep your CDL, you must go to an MVD office and downgrade to a regular Class D operator license or Class M motorcycle license prior to the expiration of the current examination report, to avoid suspension, revocation or both.
+If you no longer wish to keep your CDL, you must go to an MVD office and downgrade to a regular Class D operator license or Class M motorcycle license prior to the expiration of the current medical certification, to avoid suspension, revocation or both.
 Application fees will apply.

-If you receive a request for additional information this means your examination report was incomplete, you require restrictions to be added to your license, or both.
+If you receive a request for additional information this means your medical certification was incomplete, you require restrictions to be added to your license, or both.
 Please note that only the boxes marked apply to you.
 Corrections to your examination report must be initialed and dated by your physician.

-Any request for restrictions to be added to your license must be done at a CDL office.
+Any request for restrictions to be added to your license can be done at any MVD office or CDL office.
 A duplicate license fee will be charged.